Home Blog Page 4

 • Type II: Assesses how well those controls operate over a period of time (usually 3–12 months).

 SOC 2 Type II is more comprehensive and widely valued by enterprise clients.
+Organizations that achieve SOC 2 compliance often gain stronger credibility when selling to enterprise clients.

 Why SOC 2 Compliance Matters